Headscarf: Islam

+According to some, it is the "khimar" mentioned in the Quran.
+Many of these garments cover the hair, ears and throat, but do not cover the face.
+There are some Muslims who do not believe that the hijab in the context of head-covering is a religious ordainment in the Quran.

+The keffiyeh is commonly used by Muslims in Middle Eastern countries.

+Headscarves and veils are traditionally worn by Muslim women and girls in order that no one has the right to view her beauty except her Mahrams.
+For women, the Muslim religious dress varies, and various cultures include hijab, burqa, chador, niqab, dupatta, or other types of hijab, though not all Muslim women observe the practice.

 Judaism

 Judaism, under Halakhah (Jewish Law), promotes modest dress among women and men.
-Many married Orthodox Jewish women wear a headscarf (mitpahat or tichel), snood, turban, or shpitzel to cover their hair.
+Many married Orthodox Jewish women wear a headscarf (mitpahat or tichel), snood, turban, shpitzel or a wig to cover their hair.
 The Tallit is commonly worn by Jewish men, especially for prayers, which they use to cover their heads in order to recite the blessings, although not all men do this.
 It also may not apply to the entire prayer service, sometimes only specific sections such as the Amidah.
 The Kohanim (priests) also cover their heads and shoulders with the tallit during the priestly blessing, so as to conform to Halakah which states that the hands of the priests should not be seen during this time as their mystical significance to the hand position.

+The custom of Jewish women to wear headscarves is an old custom, learnt from the Torah (Numbers 5:18) where a suspected adulteress is paraded before a priest and her head covering is removed.
+By saying that the 'hair of the woman's head [shall] go loose' is to imply that she was wearing a head covering.
+Jewish orthodox law allows for a man to divorce his wife if she goes out in public places with her head uncovered.